Palazuelos Variscite Triangular Cabochon · 33 mm media thumbnails

 Only 1 in stock!

 Triangular variscite cabochon from Palazuelos (Zamora), 21×33×5 mm.
 Soft apple green with organic ochre and brown veins.
-Mirror-polished surface, flat back.
-Hand-carved in our lapidary workshop.
+Mirror polished surface, flat back.
+Hand-cut in our lapidary workshop.

 Mineral Variscite (hydrated aluminum phosphate, AlPO₄·2H₂O)